Find partnership terms by letter

 Noun

-An official badge that partners can display on their website and in their marketing to officially associate themselves with your program and brand.
-This allows they to communicate their professional relationship with you and build trust with their audience.
+A partner badge is an official partner designation that partners can display on their website and in their marketing materials to officially associate themselves with a company’s partner program and brand.

 Example: